Kayyleigh/BarNotation/devlog.md

     ├── textContainerUtils.ts      # (Unused) possibly to split MultiDigit mathnode into multiple (not yet implemented) └── treeUtils.ts               # Find nodes, update tree, get logical children of nodes, etc.
 ```

-DOing soooo much today for library collections
-current issues:
-- no deletion of entries
-- no reorder
-- trying to reorder instead pastes raw text, weirdly?

-Steps to fix things and make it all even better:
-- enable library entry deletion
-- allow re-ordering of the library tabs
-- keep track of the custom manual order of library entries (also put it in the sortBy dropdown options?)
-✅ style the sortBy dropdown
-✅ enable dragging a library entry into another **tab** to deep-copy it
-- bulk-select mode for deletion and bulk-copy to other collection tab
-- remove collection rename button, instead click on collection name to enter rename mode (show text cursor for clarity that that features exists)
-- make "are you sure?" popup for tab deletion
-- make library state part of global history
-- eventually hide the frequency counts (not yet; need to verify that it works while I'm developing)

-Design choice I just made:
-> On hover of MathView, tooltip display of the corresponding latex.
-Might need to truncate if too long, allow disabling its visibility in settings, and change the styling of the text to be less overwhelming.

-> Using `const cleanLatex = (s: string) => s.replace(/[\\{}[\]]/g, "");` to ignore some special characters when sorting library entries alphabetically

-Made duplicate-to-other-tab

-TODO: make search bar clear when dropping new nodes because otherwise it feels like the app is broken because you don't see your new node unless it matches your current search